ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

   {-# LANGUAGE TypeAbstractions #-}
   const :: forall a. a -> b -> a
   const @a x = res where
-    res :: a -- uses 'a' from the lexical scope res = x
+    res :: a -- uses 'a' from the lexical scope '@a' res = x

-* The magical scope introduced by ``ScopedTypeVariables``
+* The magical / borrowed scope introduced by ``ScopedTypeVariables``
 ::

   {-# LANGUAGE ScopedTypeVariables #-}
   const :: forall a. a -> b -> a
   const x = res where
-    res :: a -- uses 'a' from parent signature res = x
+    res :: a -- uses 'a' from parent signature 'const :: forall a.' res = x

 Notice how the signature res :: ``a`` in 1 & 2 does not itself say where ``a`` comes from.

-This is confusing because traditionally Haskell has made it optional to write forall in a signature, so it is unclear if ``res :: a`` means ``res :: forall a. a`` or the other thing (and it's not even possible to express what that the other meaning is currently!).
+This is confusing because traditionally Haskell has made it optional to write "forall" in a signature, so it is unclear if ``res :: a`` means ``res :: forall a. a`` or the other thing (and it's not even possible to express what that the other meaning is currently!).

-This proposal says such uses of a should explicitly say they use '``a``' from somewhere else (excactly whichwhere) in the program.
+This proposal says such uses of a should explicitly say they use '``a``' from somewhere else (exactly which-where) in the program.

 This Proposal suggests to add the **ForThis Quantifier**, **ForThat Quantifier**, **ForSame Quantifier** and **ForUsed Quantifier**, **ForInner Quantifier**, **ForNested Quantifier** which allow to write explicitly type signatures, which depends from internal or external type variables.